ojasiiitd/Language-Representations/README.md

 ![alt text](Images/image-9.png)
 * I've used the compacttext (context 2) as my embeddings as it performed the best in the Analogy Test.
 While visualizing the spread, I am able to see that my data points are not very well separated and are hence assigned a negative score.
 This shows poor semantic understanding and comparative abilities of compacttext.
+  * I do see some semantic capture:
+    * lime, peach, cherry, etc are placed close to each other.
+    * caste, hotel, cathedral are placed closeby.

 <p style="text-align: center;"><i>Clustering - FastText</i></p>